rollingedit/YouTube-Album-Splitter/README.md

 * **FFmpeg**: Media backend for audio extraction, controlled track splitting, square cover cropping, and stream processing.
 * **Python**: Runs only after Python exists.
 It is used for final metadata cleanup when split tracks or AAC conversion need tagging.
 * **mutagen**: Python metadata library used to edit Opus/Ogg and M4A tags and embed cover art correctly.
-* **Deno**: JavaScript runtime used by yt-dlp for modern YouTube extraction support when needed.
+* **Deno**: JavaScript runtime yt-dlp requires for full YouTube support.
+Version 2.3.0 or newer.
 * **winget**: Windows package installer used to install missing helper tools automatically.

 yt-dlp handles the initial metadata read, thumbnail handling, and full-audio download.
 The download is shown as a percentage progress bar.
 After that, the tool splits known tracks with FFmpeg so the terminal can show real `current/total` progress instead of pretending the split is one opaque operation.